Recycling is NOT The Answer

 Gift bags are often plastic-coated paper, so I don’t recommend buying these.
 They are reusable, but they do have an end life and aren’t recyclable.
 Cycle these out and don’t purchase more.

 Switch to uncoated paper gift bags.
 If they are plain, you can decorate them!
-In fact, one zero-waster recommended using regular shopping bags and decorating it by placing a used greeting card over the logo but you could glue any pretty picture over it, from an old magazine or calendar.
+One zero-waster recommended using regular shopping bags and decorating them by placing a used greeting card over the logo but you could glue any pretty picture over it, from an old magazine or calendar.
 You could also place a photograph over the logo and let that be part of the gift (grandparents would love a photo of their grandchildren, for example).

 Alternatives to buying wrapping paper